Cesar2112/agelas-oroides-microbiome/README.md

 Is composed of dense fibers and spicules, picture courtesy of J. Vacelet.

-In adittion we conduct a cells/ extracellular bacteria enrichement fractions following two centrifugation forces as explained in the following schema:
+In adittion we conduct a  Sponge cells / Extracellular bacteria enrichement fractioning following two centrifugation forces as explained in the following schema:

 ![Fig3](https://github.com/Cesar2112/agelas-oroides-microbiome/blob/main/CellsDissoAndSeparationProtocol.jpg)